-I’ve done some odd experimenting with my dieting habits, and I can’t tell you how many times meeting with a client turns into an extended discussion on how to eat healthy.
+I’ve done some odd experimenting with my dieting habits, and I can’t tell you how many times meeting with a client turns into an extended discussion on how to eat more healthily.

 When I leave, I feel like I was having a conversation with a friend, not a client.
-That’s the feeling I want, but it only got to that point through my hard work over time.
+That’s the feeling I want, but it only got to that point through my hard work over a long period time.

 As an introvert, I always believed there were other methods for finding web design clients while working in the background.
 I thought my technical skills would shine through my lack of conversational ability.

 My dad was right, I was wrong.

 Being a people person is more important than anything because that’s what it takes to close more sales.